apiato/documentation/versioned_docs/version-12.x/components/main-components/actions.md

 Actions serve as the embodiment of the application's Use Cases, encapsulating the various operations that users or software can execute within the application.

-To generate new actions you may use the `apiato:generate:action` interactive command:
+To generate new actions, you may use the `apiato:generate:action` interactive command:

 ```shell
 php artisan apiato:generate:action